auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Most of the code in the service is very similar to the application, up to the point where the Auth0 middleware is inserted.
-After that is registered the endpoints that follow all require an access token.
+After that is registered, the endpoints that follow all require an access token.
 Find the endpoint registration for the landing page that starts with *app.get('/'...*.
 After the endpoint registration (the end of the function call) register the Auth0 middleware to require the access token by inserting this code: